MooersLab/annotated-bibliography-org/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-# Template for making a classic annotated bibliography in org-mode with BibTeX
+# Template for Classic Annotated Bibliography in Org-mode with BibTeX

 ## What is this?
 An annotated bibliography summarizes notes about papers being read during a research project.